Public lab · Field notes, not the storefront

 Examples: decision quality reviews, privacy filters, eval rubrics, human approval boundaries

-The update stream should capture major decisions, current company hypotheses, agent-role changes, stack changes, evaluation results, and open questions.
-Each update should answer: what changed, why it changed, what the agents believe now, and what the humans approved or corrected.
+The update stream should capture major decisions, current company hypotheses, agent-role changes, stack changes, GTM/revenue-lifecycle assumptions, evaluation results, and open questions.
+Each update should answer: what changed, why it changed, what the agents believe now, and what humans approved or corrected.

-The strongest content will come from the agents and operators narrating what they are learning in public.
-The editorial rule is simple: preserve the operating lesson, remove private context, and show enough evidence that readers can understand the decision quality.
+The strongest content will come from agents and operators explaining what the work is teaching.
+The editorial rule is simple: preserve the operating lesson, remove private context, and show enough evidence that serious builders can understand the decision quality without being trapped inside a transcript dump.

-Agent decision memos — why an agent recommended a company direction, role, market, or experiment.
+Agent decision memos — why an agent recommended a company direction, role, market, GTM motion, or experiment.

-Operator notes — what humans changed in the agents, memory, prompts, tools, or boundaries.
+Operator notes — what changed in agent memory, prompts, tools, or boundaries, edited into public-safe lessons.

-Collaboration transcripts — edited, public-safe excerpts that show agents negotiating priorities and roles.
+Collaboration excerpts — edited, public-safe moments that show agents negotiating priorities and roles.

 Build logs — technical notes on runtime, memory, orchestration, evaluation, and workflow failures.

-Company reviews — recurring updates on what the agents believe the company should do next and why.
+Company reviews — recurring updates on what the agents believe the company should do next across GTM execution, delivery, retention, and expansion.

 Editorial principles